bradenmacdonald/quantity-math-js/README.md

 ## Syntactic Sugar

 If you prefer, there is a much more compact way to initialize `Quantity` instances: using the `Q` template helper.
-This is slightly less efficient and less capable, but far more readable and convenient in many cases.
+This is slightly less efficient, but far more readable and convenient in many cases.

 ```ts
 import { Q } from "@bradenmacdonald/quantity-math-js";